Organs Are Composed Of Multiple Tissue Types

 A thorough understanding of the multi-tissue composition of organs is essential for medical professionals for several reasons:

 • Diagnosis and Treatment of Diseases: Many diseases specifically affect certain tissue types within an organ.
-For example, some autoimmune diseases target the connective tissue, while certain cancers arise from epithelial tissue.
+Take this: some autoimmune diseases target the connective tissue, while certain cancers arise from epithelial tissue.
 Understanding which tissue is affected helps in diagnosis and treatment planning.

 • Organ Transplantation: Knowing the specific tissue types in an organ is crucial for successful transplantation.
 The immune system may reject transplanted organs if the donor and recipient tissues are not compatible.